InseeFrLab/rtauargus/README.md

 The package presents other additional functionalities, such as:

 - managing the protection of several tables at once;
-- creating a hierarchical variable from correspondence table;
+- creating a hierarchical variable from correspondence table.

 It's possible to choose a tabular or microdata approach, but the tabular one is, from now on, encouraged.